PANCHO7532/PANCHO7532/README.md

 ### _XCg6RCkvCg==_
 So, GitHub gave me some ideas to put into here until i get better ideas, here we go
-- I’m currently working on doing reverse engineering, game development/modding and network research
+- I’m currently working on doing reverse engineering, game development/modding and network research/pentesting
 - I’m currently learning C++ and Java
 - How to reach me: [Telegram](https://t.me/PANCHO7532)
 - Pronouns: he/him
 - Slightly fun facts about me:
   1) I haven't used an emoji since 11 years probably, i kinda hate them.
   2) I unironically used a Windows XP machine for 5 months as my daily driver and development machine (you guys lied to me it wasn't a health hazard as you make it seem)
+  3) I love studying cryptography stuff on my free time, there's something really mystical about it, even if I don't get yet the cursed math behind it yet
+  4) I like lizards
-  3) ?
+  5) ?